 As I said, I went to visit a friend and this is her neighbors house.
 I saw it and ran across the street to snap the picture.
 The neighbor just drew the monsters free hand on black butcher paper and cut them out.
 She put colorful tissue paper behind the eyes so that when the lights are on at night they shine that color.
 So cute!!

 This is my friends front window.
 She taped together pieces of black cardstock and then drew the witches, cauldron, cats and bats (I know, can you believe people that can just draw what they want?!
-She said she was looking at a picture while she drew, but still, if I tried that it would come out looking like a shoe, not a witch).
+If I tried that it would come out looking like a shoe, not a witch).
 She added a string of orange lights for the cats eyes (they poke through the cardstock) for extra spookiness, and a green light they got at a prop house for the cauldron.
 I couldn’t stop staring at it all afternoon.
 The creativity kills me!
+If you’re not up for drawing your own – here are some fun halloween window silhouette shapes you can just buy.